 Restricted general funds comprise of grants from the ESFA and DfE relating to setup of the school and the provision of education for the children of the academy.
 SEN funding has been provided to make special educational provision to meet the needs of children with SEND.
 Pupil Premium is additional funding to help disadvantaged pupils of all abilities perform better.
 Restricted grants have been received from the University of Cambridge for the setup of the school and provision of equipment.
+Additional COVID funding (catch up premium and exceptional funding) has also been received in the financial period 2020/21.

 UCPS Is a member of an Eramus+ project which is focused on understanding the nature of Laboratory Schools.
-As members of this cross-Europe project, involving four other institutions, the school engages in visits (which have been suspended because of OCVID-19), intellectual work including writing books and creating a website, and exploring the themes and issues of running research informed education.
+As members of this cross-Europe project, involving four other institutions, the school engages in visits (which have been suspended because of COVID-19), intellectual work including writing books and creating a website, and exploring the themes and issues of running research informed education.
 The funding is from the Erasmus+ European fund.
 Bielefeld University is the key financial partner and it is through them that the funding is received.
 We are required to document use of funding into: trips and intellectual outcomes.
 There is a matrix for the cost of intellectual output (defined by the EU for this project).
 So, for example, we are expected to be engaged in 50 hours of intellectual work.
 The trips are allocated a defined amount of money.
 Any money not used explicitly on the transport and accommodation can be used as part of intellectual outputs.
-In essence, we work towards the amount that we receive each year.
-The goals and purpose of the project is to create online resources and set up a new EU network of Lab Schools, with a launch event in Paris.